IC stands for interstitial cystitis, a chronic bladder condition with no known cure.

 Common Elmiron Side Effects

-The most serious adverse event reported for Elmiron is eye damage.
+The most alarming adverse event reported for Elmiron is eye damage.
 The specific form of eye damage Elmiron causes is called pigmentary maculopathy.
 This side effect is not referenced in the common side effects section of the drug label.
 However, you can find information about this side effect in the Warnings and Contraindications section below.

 1 to 4% of Elmiron patients reported the following side effects in a pre-approval trial: